 Louisiana is also restoring its wetlands, cypress swamps and barrier islands as part of its strategy to cope with sea level rise and storm disasters.
 And across Hampton Roads, Virginia, living shorelines are sprouting up as alternatives to bulkheads to combat erosion and improve Chesapeake Bay water quality.

 Such efforts are taking off in other countries, too.
-Communities in across Southeast Asia, for example, are now replanting mangroves to reduce impacts from tsunamis and storm surges.
+For example, communities across Southeast Asia are now replanting mangroves to cope with sea level rise and reduce impacts from tsunamis and storm surges.